Upolu Cay and Reef Site Management Arrangements

 The area is popular and provides visitors with an opportunity to experience a natural cay and surrounding reef without encountering any large permanent structures such as pontoons or jetties.

 Upolu Cay is a Queensland National Park.
-Visit the Department of Environment and Resource Management for more information.
+Visit the Department of National Parks Recreation, Sports and Racing (NPRSR), for more information.

 A number of seabirds commonly roost on Upolu Cay, such as black-naped terns, common noddies and crested terns.
 Visitors should keep at a reasonable distance and follow Responsible Reef Practices for bird watching.